 While MacDonnell doesn’t discount the presence Nazi sympathizers on American shores, or real Nazi agents, he argues that these threats were marginal.
 While demagogues like Father Caughlin or American Bund inspired individual acts of violence, they “never posed any real threat to the republic (p.47).”
 He further asserts that “[t]hroughout the Great Depression Americans demonstrated antipathy toward both right-wing and left-wing radicalism.”
 And as for actual Nazi agents, plots hatched by German intelligence were woefully inept and quickly foiled.
 Despite these realities, the domestic threat of fascism was seized upon by the government and mass media for their ends.
 This distance between image and reality ought to serve as a warning in this time of foreign war, as both the government and the corporate press are interested in amplifying Putin’s threat abroad and at home.

 And if you’re still with me thus far and yet have a hard time accepting the validity of these arguments because your politics may not align with mine, let me appeal to your egalitarianism and your self-interest.
-MacDonnell illustrates that tragedy of Japanese internment was made possible by the fear of domestic fascism, a fear stoaked by government and media.
+MacDonnell illustrates that tragedy of Japanese internment was made possible by the fear of domestic fascism, a fear stoaked by the government and media.
 MacDonnell asserts, “the panic’s intensity greatly agitated the public and made possible the tragedy of internment (p.90).”
-Is it likely that Russian nationals and Americans of Russian descent will be rounded up and thrown in camps in 2022?
+Will Russian nationals and Americans of Russian descent likely be rounded up and thrown in camps in 2022?
 No. However, Russophobia exists and, I would even argue, is tolerated in this climate.
-Are we really that much more advanced than the Americans of the late-1930s?
+Are we that much more advanced than the Americans of the late-1930s?
 We can be better than these base instincts if we allow history to serve as a warning.

 Perhaps that might even sound appealing!
 But remember that these powers can be turned against you and the political causes you support.
 And, if history is any guide, it will be.